-- Responsibility for overseeing the management of the Undertaking. - Approval of the Undertaking's long term objectives and business strategy; and review of performance in light of strategy. - Approval of all relevant Undertaking policies and MetLife Group policies where they apply to the Undertaking. - Decisions to extend the Undertaking's activities into new business or geographic areas. - Decisions to cease to operate all or any material part of the Undertaking's business. - Decisions to vary the Undertaking's strategy for meeting the policyholder liabilities.
+- · Responsibility for overseeing the management of the Undertaking. - Approval of the Undertaking's strategic objectives and business strategy; and review of performance in light of strategy. - Approval of all relevant Undertaking policies and MetLife Group policies where they apply to the Undertaking. - Decisions to extend the Undertaking's activities into new business or geographic areas. - Decisions to cease to operate all or any material part of the Undertaking's business. - Decisions to vary the Undertaking's strategy for meeting the policyholder liabilities. - Approval of critical and important (Tier One) outsourcing arrangements.